 They say: “I’m producing a feature.”

 If you’re working to make your first feature, your mindset is the number one thing that needs to change.
-If you think you can do it, you’ll find a way.
-If you think you can’t make your first feature, you’re right.
+Think you can do it?
+You’ll find a way.
+And if you think you can’t make your first feature, you’re right.

 “Given the resources you have right now, what is the feature you can make this year?”